ToshioCP/Gtk4-tutorial/sec11.md

     69   gtk_widget_show (dialog);
     70 }

-- 17-53: `Tfe_text_view_save` function.
+- 18-55: `Tfe_text_view_save` function.
-- 19: If `tv` is not a pointer to TfeTextView, then it logs an error message and immediately returns.
+- 20: If `tv` is not a pointer to TfeTextView, then it logs an error message and immediately returns.
 This function is similar to `g_return_val_if_fail` function, but no value is returned because `tfe_text_view_save` doesn't return a value.
-- 28-29: If the buffer hasn't modified, then it doesn't need to save it.
+- 30-31: If the buffer hasn't modified, then it doesn't need to save it.
 So the function returns.
-- 30-31: If `tv->file` is NULL, no file has given yet.
+- 32-33: If `tv->file` is NULL, no file has given yet.
-It calls `tfe_text_view_save`, which lets the user to choose a file to save.
+It calls `tfe_text_view_saveas`, which lets the user to choose a file to save.
+- 35-36: Get the contents of the GtkTextBuffer and set its pointer to `contents`.
-- 33-35: Save the buffer to the file.
+- 37-38: Save the content to the file.
-If it succeeds, assigns FALSE to `tv->changed`.
+If it succeeds, reset the modified bit in the GtkTextBuffer.
-- 38-50: If file writing fails, it assigns NULL to `tv->file`.
+- 39-53: If file writing fails, it assigns NULL to `tv->file`.
 Emits "change-file" signal.
-Shows the error message dialog (45-49).
+Shows the error message dialog (47-51).
 Because the handler is `gtk_window_destroy`, the dialog disappears when user clicks on the button in the dialog.
-- 55-68: `tfe_text_view_saveas` function.
+- 57-70: `tfe_text_view_saveas` function.
 It shows GtkFileChooserDialog and lets the user choose a file and give it to the signal handler.
-- 62: Generate GtkFileChooserDialog.
+- 64-67: Generate GtkFileChooserDialog.
 The title is "Save file".
 Transient parent of the dialog is `win`, which is the top level window.
 The action is save mode.
 The buttons are Cancel and Save.
-- 63: connect the "response" signal of the dialog and `saveas_dialog_response` handler.
+- 68: connect the "response" signal of the dialog and `saveas_dialog_response` handler.
-- 1-15: `saveas_dialog_response` signal handler.
+- 1-16: `saveas_dialog_response` signal handler.
-- 5-13: If the response is `GTK_RESPONSE_ACCEPT`, which is set to the argument when the user has clicked on Save button, then gets a pointer to the GFile object, set it to `tv->file`, assign TRUE to `tv->changed`, emits "change-file" signal then call `tfe_text_view_save` to save the buffer to the file.
+- 6-14: If the response is `GTK_RESPONSE_ACCEPT`, which is set to the argument when the user has clicked on Save button, then gets a pointer to the GFile object, set it to `tv->file`, turn on the modified bit of the GtkTextBuffer, emits "change-file" signal then call `tfe_text_view_save` to save the buffer to the file.

 ![Saveas process](image/saveas.png)